School transport privacy notice

 How long your personal data will be kept

-We will hold your personal information securely and retain it from the child/ young person’s date of birth until they reach the age of 25, after which the information is archived or securely destroyed.
+We will hold your personal information securely and retain it from the child/ young person’s date of birth until they reach the age of 25, after which the information is made inaccessible to system users or securely destroyed

 Reasons we can collect and use your personal information